thunderbird/webext-support/README.md

 ### `dialog.html`
- Defines the UI for the dialog window and loads Shoelace components.
+ Defines the UI for the dialog window and loads Webawesome components.

 ### `dialog.js`